Baking Hermann

 1 hr +

-Especially when roasted, they become beautifully sweet & tender and perfectly mingle with the silky smooth slow-cooked butter beans.
+Roasted shallots become beautifully sweet and tender and perfectly mingle with the silky smooth slow-cooked butter beans.
 And although shallots are available all year round, new season shallots only really kicked off in September.

 Ingredients